-I know you’re expecting a dual system to load on a lot more weight but Akrapovic has managed to side step this by using carbon fibre as their primary material.
-Which means it’s lightweight and we found it to be exactly the same weight as the stock exhaust that our Hayabusa came with.
+You might think that a dual system would add a lot of weight, but Akrapovic managed to sidestep this issue by using carbon fiber as their primary material.
+I was surprised to find it was exactly the same weight as the stock exhaust that my Hayabusa came with.

 - Dual system

 - Mostly carbon fibre